emqx/blog/en/202001/build-emqx-influxdb-grafana-iot-data-visualization-solution-in-one-hour.md

 data/templates/emqx_backend_influxdb.tmpl
 ```

-Because MQTT Message cannot be written directly to InfluxDB, EMQ X provides the emqx_backend_influxdb.tmpl template file to convert the MQTT Message into a DataPoint that can be written to InfluxDB:
+Because MQTT Message cannot be written directly to InfluxDB, EMQX provides the emqx_backend_influxdb.tmpl template file to convert the MQTT Message into a DataPoint that can be written to InfluxDB:

 ```bash
 {